Eriogonum nortonii

 Eriogonum nortonii is a species of wild buckwheat known by the common name Pinnacles buckwheat.
 This small annual herb is endemic to California where it is known mainly from a few occurrences around the border between Monterey and San Benito Counties.
 It is sometimes seen on the protected land of Pinnacles National Park.

 Description

-This plant grows between 5 to 20 centimeters in height, with a thread-thin branched stem which is often red in color.
+This plant grows between 5 and 20 centimeters in height, with a thread-thin branched stem which is often red in color.
 Most of the leaves are 0.5 to 1.0 cm long and rounded, fuzzy underneath and wavy-edged.
 Tiny clusters of very light to deep pink flowers grow on minute erect stalks.